An approach of standardising construction and demolition (C&D) waste information exchange.

 Demolition waste (this is where the majority of products become materials to be recycled or landfilled)

-If you think there are other waste streams not accounted for – please do comment or get in touch directly.
+If you believe there are other waste streams not accounted for please do drop us a comment or get in touch directly.

 Approach

-Tackling C&D waste is quite challenging.
-When discussing waste, the immediate link is to consider materials.
+When we think about waste, the first area that comes to mind is materials.
 It’s not surprising that European (and British) Waste Classification Codes (EWC) relate to materials as well.
-Yet, when attempting to represent it in the world of BIM, materials alone are not sufficient as most of the construction products come as composites.
-To illustrate this, the team has extracted the materials identified in the EWC (Table 1) and noticed that around 50% of materials will be embedded in products and won’t necessarily be separated (materials identified in red will most likely be treated as products rather than materials).
+Yet, when we dig deeper and attempt to represent waste in the world of BIM, materials alone are not sufficient as most construction products come as composite products.
+To illustrate this, we extracted the materials identified in the EWC and noticed that around 50% of materials will be embedded in products and will not necessarily be separated.
+See Table 1 below – materials identified in orange will most likely be treated as products rather than materials.

-This led the RECONMATIC team to recognise that it would be valuable to describe material properties, as well as product properties, that relate to waste information exchange.
-In essence, looking at the elements designed in project (i.e., in-situ concrete slab) and pre-manufactured products (i.e., doors, air handling units etc.).
+This led us to recognise that it would be valuable to describe material properties, as well as product properties, that relate to waste information exchange.
+In essence, we are looking at the elements designed in project (e.g. in-situ concrete slab) and pre-manufactured products (e.g. doors, air handling units etc.).
 Refer to Figure 1 below:

-While the material list from EWC is beneficial, there is a need to group products into logical clusters, as it would be exceptionally challenging to attempt to describe every product or even product category.
-To help group the products, IFC domains provide a great existing structure – see Table 2 below:
+While we can make use of the material list from EWC, we also need to group products into logical clusters, as it would be exceptionally challenging and too administratively burdensome to attempt to describe every product or even product category.
+To help us group the products, we looked at the IFC domains and found a great existing structure – see Table 2 below:

-This showcased that architectural, electrical, HVAC, plumbing and fire protection, as well as structural domains, could be grouped under the ‘building domain’, as the properties to describe products in relation to waste information exchange would be remarkably similar, if not the same.
+We quickly identified that architectural, electrical, HVAC, plumbing and fire protection, as well as structural domains, could be grouped under the ‘building domain’ as the properties to describe products in relation to waste information exchange would be remarkably similar, if not the same.

 This approach defines a framework of what information should be captured through material definition and through product properties, providing the scope to move forward: